-The actor right-click menu contains several menu items that are specific to that actor: Configure Actor, Customize Name, Configure Ports, Configure Units, Open Actor, Get Metadata, Documentation, Listen to Actor, Suggest, Semantic Type Annotation, Save in Library..., Export Archive (KAR)..., Upload to Repository, and Convert to Class.
+The actor right-click menu contains several menu items that are specific to that actor: Configure Actor, Customize Name, Configure Ports, Configure Units, Open Actor, Get Metadata, Documentation, Listen to Actor, Suggest, Semantic Type Annotation, Save in Library..., Save Archive (KAR)..., and Upload to Repository.

-Configure Actor: Configure the actor parameters.
+Configure Actor (Ctrl+E): Configure the actor parameters.
 This dialog can also be opened by double-clicking the actor on the Workflow canvas.